Pre Kindy Enrolments 2021

 For more information, please contact our Registrar, Ms Patty Majko on 9290 4237.

 To initiate an enrolment application, fill in the online application form here, or download and complete an application form below and return it to the College Office.
 Upon receipt of the completed application form and the application fee, your child’s name will be placed on a progressive waiting list for entry into the College.
 If your child is currently attending a school when the application is made, a copy of their two latest school reports and NAPLAN results along with a testimonial from the current school are required to be lodged with the application form.

 Fees and Application Forms

 Intake years are Pre-Kindergarten, Kindergarten, Year 7, Year 8 and Year 10.
 Other years can be applied for, however, applications are usually waitlisted.
 Places for these years may only become available when a current student withdraws from the College.

 The College can be viewed annually on Open Day or at other times by appointment through the Community Relations Office by contacting the Director of Community Relations on 9290 4205 or email firstname.lastname@example.org.

 St Brigid’s College awards Scholarships for entry to Years 7 and 10 with the intention of assisting students to maximise their potential.
-Scholarship Applications for 2022 will be available in early 2021.
+Scholarship Applications for 2022 are now closed.

 MADALAH Limited is a not-for-profit organisation that offers secondary and tertiary education scholarships for Indigenous students, primarily from remote and regional communities, to WA’s leading boarding schools and Australian universities.
 MADALAH secondary scholarships provide support to students from Year 7 -12.
 These scholarships are administered by MADALAH on behalf of the Department of the Prime Minister and Cabinet.
 St Brigid’s College is a partner school with MADALAH and therefore enrolled students may be eligible.
 More information is available here or please visit their website – www.madalah.com.au.